Hendrick Theyanoguin: Colonial diplomat

-In 1746, Theyanoguin led a delegation of Mohawks to a conference with the Governor of New France, Charles de la Boische, Marquis de Beauharnois, at Montreal.
-On their return journey, they stopped at Isle La Motte and attacked a group of Frenchmen collecting timber, killing one and taking another prisoner before returning to Albany.
-That spring, Theyanoguin led a war party to the St. Lawrence near Montreal, which was repulsed by the French, though attempts to capture Theyanoguin were unsuccessful.
+In 1746, Sir William Johnson was appointed 'Colonel over the Six Nations,' replacing the Albany Indian Commissions as the Crown's sole agent to the Haudenosaunee.
+Later that year, Theyanoguin led a delegation of 46 Mohawks to a conference with the Governor of New France, Charles de la Boische, Marquis de Beauharnois, in Montreal.
+However, on their return journey, raided the Isle La Motte and attacked French Carpenters, killing one and taking another prisoner before returning to Albany.
+In the spring of 1747, Theyanoguin led a war party to the St. Lawrence River, which was repulsed by the French, and attempts to capture Theyanoguin were unsuccessful.

-During the French and Indian War (the North American theater of the Seven Years' War, 1754-1763), Theyanoguin led a group of Mohawk warriors to accompany William Johnson, the British Superintendent of Indian Affairs, through the Hudson Valley in his expedition to Crown Point.
-In 1753 Theyanoguin made a speech to the governor of New York saying: "Brother, by and by you will expect to see the Nations (the Six Nations of the Iroquois) down here" (i.e. in New York).
+In 1751, William Johnson resigned as Indian agent after the British Government failed to reimburse him for his work.
+In July that year, Theyanoguin spoke alongside Johnson, Clinton and Wieser suggesting that Catholic Mohawks were receiving better treatment than those unconverted.
+In 1753 Theyanoguin made a speech to Clinton saying: "Brother, by and by you will expect to see the Nations (the Six Nations of the Haudenosaunee) down here" (i.e. in New York).
 Contemporary newspapers and broadsheets made much of the fear of this threat.